 Remy Presas used a 12 angle of attack system in his Modern Arnis.
 He would say” Head-head, stomach-stomach,” and so on up thru eye-eye, top of the head.
 He would also at times just use the numbers, “one, two, three….” and so on.
 So would his brother Ernesto.
 Despite their differences in doctrine, they still used the same 12 angle drill.
 But in regards to the body target approach, Remy also said once not to worry about landing onto and into those specific targets.
 He advised that the angles were meant to describe an attack delivery motion, an incoming direction, not just hitting those designated targets.

-Remy explained in his entertaining broken English that the targets were named to help describe the angle.
-He (and others) would say that "Angle 12" for example, the downward strike, nicknamed “top of the head” could really land on any target, like a forearm strike on a weapon limb, or the back of the neck if the opponent was bent over from a previous hit.
+Remy explained that the targets were named to help describe the angle.
+He (and others) would say that “Angle 12” for example, the downward strike, nicknamed “top of the head” by many, could really land on any target, like a forearm strike on a weapon limb, or the back of the neck if the opponent was bent over from a previous hit.
 Angle 12 was any downward strike landing on any appropriate target down below.

 Now if you are on the receiving end, training to counter against incoming attacks, I think it’s important to label the approaching attack as a “stomach” stab.
 And if you absolutely want to stab someone in the eyeball, that is a specific technique, that should be different from bigger, generic multi-delivery patterns.